shellynagar27/Supply-Chain-Report/README.md

   - While analyzing key metrics on a daily basis, not a single day’s actuals were able to reach the target.

 - **Average Delivery Delay**: The current delay stands at 0.42 days, with 40% of orders delayed.
 - **Recommendation**: Focus on strategies to improve both OTIF and reduce delays by optimizing logistics and inventory management.

+## Next Steps
+  - Implement targeted interventions to reduce delivery delays in key cities and Customers.
+  - Engage with top customers to understand their needs and address delivery issues.
+  - Streamline the supply chain for the Dairy category to handle increased order volume.
+  - Demand for product packages of 100, 250 & 500 gms are high, ensure proper stocking to avoid delays and ensuring on time delivery.

 ## Tools Used
   * Power BI